|

 So, before explaining the spiritual

-framework of a Christian life, reduced to its own simplicity: before we can
+reality of a Christian life: before we can enter into

 love.[1]

-Therefore, our mortal life should be a life of spiritual refinement, whereby
+Therefore, our mortal life should be a life of spiritual purgation, whereby

 we